 I love to serve this lemon rosemary chicken with pita, veggie kebabs, and Green yogurt tzatziki sauce, pictured above.
 However, there are several dishes you can pair it with, including:

 - Salad: The grilled lemon and rosemary chicken breast pairs wonderfully with leafy salads like a healthy Caesar salad or this lemon kale salad.
-It also pairs well with tomatoes like this tomato mozzarella salad.

 - Grains/mash: Serve with a side of quinoa, brown rice, or other grains.
 You could also serve it alongside quinoa salads like this Mediterranean quinoa salad.